Proweeb/Iot-HomeSensor/README.md

       const char* light_topic="office/light";

   ```
-### 6. Connect  ESP32-C3-devKitM-1 microcontroller via a USB micro cabel to your computer
+### 6. Connect  ESP32-C3-devKitM-1 microcontroller via a USB micro cabel to your computer🔌
-### 7. Build the code
+### 7. Build the code 💻
 - Build the code by pressing the check mark at the bottom of Visual Studio Code.
 - The console should pop up and start the gradle build.
 - Wait until it says Success....✔️